chunlampang/vue-js-translations/README.md

 # vue-translations
-Extremely simple code, flexible, and Javascript friendly translations plugin(mostly an idea) for Vue
+Extremely simple code, flexible, and Javascript friendly translations plugin for Vue
+# Installation
+Just download here and place it in to your project.
+No npm.
-# Example
+# Usage
 ## Set locale
 ```javascript
 this.$t = 'en';